A Bayesian realized threshold measurement GARCH framework for financial tail risk forecasting: Introduction

-For all the above mentioned extensions of Realized-GARCH model, in general a measurement equation that follows the specification in the original Realized-GARCH model is employed.
-In this paper, our main contribution is to propose an innovative threshold measurement equation which can be utilized to capture volatility asymmetries and the leverage effect.
-The proposed framework is motivated by the success of various threshold autoregressive volatility specifications.
-The proposed new measurement equation has the same number of parameters as the original one in the Realized-GARCH and can be employed in all the above mentioned extended Realized-GARCH models, such as Realized-EGARCH, Realized-HAR-GARCH, Realized-Threshold-GARCH and Realized-CARE.
-In our paper, we mainly evaluate the impact of incorporating this new threshold measurement equation into the Realized-GARCH, named as Realized-T-M-GARCH.
-We would also like to emphasize that the proposed Realized-T-M-GARCH model is different to the Realized-Threshold-GARCH model in \cite{chen2019bayesian} which uses a threshold GARCH equation.
+For all of the above mentioned extensions of the Realized-GARCH model, a measurement equation that follows the specification in the original Realized-GARCH model is employed.
+In this paper, our main contribution is the proposal of an innovative threshold measurement equation that can be utilized to capture the volatility asymmetry and leverage effect.
+The proposed framework is motivated by the success of various threshold autoregressive volatility models.
+The proposed new measurement equation has the same number of parameters as the original measurement equation in the Realized-GARCH and can be employed in all the above mentioned Realized-GARCH extensions, such as Realized-EGARCH, Realized-HAR-GARCH, Realized-Threshold-GARCH and Realized-CARE.
+To evaluate the effectiveness of the proposed threshold measurement equation, in our paper we focus on incorporating it into the Realized-GARCH and Realized-Threshold-GARCH models.
+The proposed frameworks are respectively named as realized threshold measurement GARCH (Realized-T-M-GARCH) and realized double threshold GARCH (Realized-D-T-GARCH). \cite{chen2019bayesian} also consider a threshold speciﬁcation to model the conditional mean $\mu_t$ of return.
+As discovered in \cite{hansen2016exponential}, imposing the constraint $\mu_t=0$ (assuming $E(r_t|\mathcal{I}_{t-1})=0$) can result in better out-of-sample results in comparison to a model based on an estimated $\mu_t$. \cite{hansen2012realized} also use $\mu_t=0$ in the Realized-GARCH.
+Therefore, in this paper we follow the choice $\mu_t=0$ that, in practical applications, is equivalent to work with the demeaned data.

-Further, an adaptive Bayesian MCMC algorithm is adopted for the estimation of the proposed model.
+Further, we adopt an adaptive Bayesian Markov Chain Monte Carlo (MCMC) algorithm for the estimation of the proposed model.
 The validity of the employed MCMC is evaluated via a simulation study.
-To evaluate the performance of the proposed Realized-T-M-GARCH model, employing realized variance as input, the accuracy of the associated 1\% and 2.5\% VaR and ES forecasts are assessed via comprehensive empirical studies.
-The proposed model produces competitive tail risk forecasting results compared to the original Realized-GARCH model.
-Especially, clear improvements in the risk forecasting accuracy are observed during the high volatility period, i.e., the 2008 Global Financial Crisis (GFC) period.
+To evaluate the performance of the proposed Realized-T-M-GARCH and Realized-D-T-GARCH models, the accuracy of the associated 1\% and 2.5\% VaR and ES forecasts is assessed via comprehensive empirical studies which find that the proposed model produces competitive tail risk forecasting results compared to the GARCH and Realized-GARCH type models.